BohdanHavran/pandateam-task/README.md

 ```
 docker compose up -d
 ```
-And as a result we will get
+And as a result we will get:
 ![image](https://github.com/user-attachments/assets/4427295d-cadd-486c-8a38-5ed996a1c031)

-Note: If your Jenkins is public, I recommend configuring Webhooks
+You can also configure webhooks to automatically run jobs if there are changes in the repository:
 ![image](https://github.com/user-attachments/assets/6e5dd676-580b-4c7a-8ed2-d5fc41958130)

 ### DSL